Manage Product Visibility¶

 The following table summarizes visibility options per website:

-Note that the’config’ visibility type sets system-wide visibility for products and categories for existing customers.
+Keep in mind that the config visibility type sets system-wide visibility for products and categories for existing customers.

 You can define a system-wide visibility for products and categories for existing customers.
 This setting applies whenever visibility is set to ‘config’.